-Critical Peaks is an interdisciplinary collaboration of representatives from different fields of scientific research (physics, genetics, computer science, social sciences, cognition and environmental science ..) and artists (multimedia-art, sculpture, performance, film, photography, creative non-fiction).
+Critical Peaks is an interdisciplinary collaboration of representatives from different fields of scientific research (physics, genetics, computer science, social sciences, cognition, space sciences and environmental science ..) and artists (multimedia-art, sculpture, performance, film, photography, creative non-fiction).

 Nervous System of the Adult Bee.
 (E. Blanchard, Metamorphoses.
 Credit: Welcome Collection.
 CC BY)Popular Science Monthly Volume 39, 1 January 1891.